janawold1/BIOL337_SV_module/01_read_trimming.md

 ```

 ## Read trimming
 The for loop below was modified from [01_fastp.sh](https://github.com/clairemerot/wgs_sample_preparation/blob/master/01_scripts/01_fastp.sh).
-Because it is unclear whether there were any additional options used, we will run it as indicated in this script.
+Because it is unclear whether there were any additional options used, we will run under default settings (as it was indicated in this script).

 ```
 dir=/media/jana/BigData/BIOL337/C_clupeaformis_SR/